Kitware/arctic-viewer/docs/content/docs/DepthSortedCompositeFormat.md

 The name depth-sorted composite comes from the fact that these datasets have been processed so that the images can be drawn directly and immediately in back-to-front order.

 Additionally, we need an opacity or alpha for each pixel in each layer.
-If we also have an intensity for each pixel in each layer, we can make use of that to do additionaly interesting things with the images produced by ParaView ArcticViewer.
+If we also have an intensity for each pixel in each layer, we can make use of that to do additional interesting things with the images produced by ParaView ArcticViewer.

 # Dataset structure

 ParaView ArcticViewer expects any data to be accompanied by a dataset descriptor that formalizes the data convention so it can be understood by the application.
-The application expects to find a file named __index.json__ at the root of the tree structure (if any), and for the depth-sorted composite type of dataset, the file should be similar to the following example.
+The application expects to find a file named __index.json__ at the root of the tree structure (if any), and for the depth-sorted composite type of dataset, the file should be similar to the following example:

 ```js
 {